Bernix01/open-neighboorhood-backend/README.md

 2. Create a `.env` file with your local information.
 See `.env.example`.
 3. Make sure all migrations are applied to your local `python manage.py migrate`
 4. Start the local server with `python manage.py runserver`

+## References
+* For enter Django-Admin use the next credentials: user = admin password = admin
+* The "help_text" parameter is to specify what is expected in the database models